tangkaho882-afk/EcommerceAPI/README.md

 ### Setup
-1. Clone the Project from GitHub and navigate to the repository
+1. Clone the project from GitHub and navigate to the repository

    ```powershell
    git clone https://github.com/tangkaho882-afk/EcommerceAPI.git